The coronavirus is continuing to spread across China and the world with 35 cases confirmed in the UK.

 Around 2% of people who have caught the new coronavirus have died but this figure is likely to change as treatments are developed and the virus is contained.

-In comparison, SARS, which is considered similar, had a mortality rate of more than 10% when it was active in the early 2000s and the seasonal flu has a mortality rate of around 1%.
+In comparison, SARS, which is considered similar, had a mortality rate of more than 10% when it was active in the early 2000s and the seasonal flu has a mortality rate of below 1%.

 Although flu might not seem like a deadly illness, on average it kills around 17,000 people in England a year.